Lauragirometti/Market-Basket-Analysis/README.md

 # Market-Basket-Analysis
-The aim of thi project is to develop a market basket analysis.
+The aim of this project is to develop a market basket analysis.